shwetanaren/shwetanaren/README.md

 ### Hi 👋 I'm Shweta

-Currently, expanding my design and engineering skillset by building out projects across the below programming languages / tools.
+Building projects across the below programming languages / tools.

 - Python Programming & Data Science technologies
 - JAMStack technologies
 - Cloud Technologies
+- Generative AI tech

 💬 You can ask me about how to bring your ideas to market.